Life Cycle of a Bee Worksheet (8 free printables)

 - What is the population of the honey bee?
 What is their biggest threat?

-Label the parts of a honey bee, antennae, head, thorax, abdomen, hindleg, and wing.
+Label the parts of a bee worksheet.
+Find the antennae, head, thorax, abdomen, hindleg, and wing.
 Then color in the honey bee.

 The first page is a fun honey bee craft that involves coloring, folding, cutting, and gluing.